 - Grenades in the BioShock series make this sound when thrown.

-- The Warner Brothers cartoons are the most frequent users of this trope.
-The whistle makes sense in most of these, as the viewer is usually on top of a cliff watching a character fall downwards.
+- The Looney Tunes cartoons are the most frequent users of this trope.
+The whistle makes sense in most of these, as the viewer is shown an overhead shot that clearly shows the character's fall.
+Most often applies to the Coyote.

 - Rocky and Bullwinkle "Banana Formula" story arc did an extensive one.
 Boris drops the "hush-and-boom" explosive vial over the heroes from a second story window and we hear a Bomb Whistle with a lowering pitch.
 Boris has enough time to catch the formula after realizing he'll be blown up too.

-- One of the pilots flying in to Dien Bien Phu during the French efforts to defeat the Viet Mihn would, so the story goes, drop empty bottles out of the plane because they sounded like falling bombs to the Vietnamese besiegers.
+- One of the pilots flying in to Dien Bien Phu during the French efforts to defeat the Viet Minh would, so the story goes, drop empty bottles out of the plane because they sounded like falling bombs to the Vietnamese besiegers.
+Aircrews performing nighttime raids in World War II would get up to similar hijinks to harass the enemy.

 - Inverted with the Doodlebugs of WWII.
 Their engines droned and propelled them forward constantly until their timers ran out.
 When they stopped making noise, you knew something nearby was about to blow up.
 Also inverted by their upgrade, the V2, which traveled faster than sound.
 If you heard it, you were fine.
 People who lived through the Blitz on London (1940-41, mostly) mention that falling bombs made a sound like a parcel sliding down a chute.